azrafe7/ElementPicker.js/README.md

-# ElementPicker.JS
+# ElementPicker.js

-Forked from https://github.com/AlienKevin/html-element-picker for custom mods.
+Forked from https://github.com/AlienKevin/html-element-picker for custom mods:
+ - hoverBox & hoverBoxInfo
+ - styles
+ - more getters
+ - pass event on trigger
+ - ... more

-Many thanks to AlienKevin for the wonderful work.
+Many thanks to [https://github.com/AlienKevin](https://github.com/AlienKevin) for the wonderful work. :clap:

-**Original README follows:**
+# Original README follows:

 # html-element-picker
 **Pick and highlight any HTML element on a page using only Vanilla JS.
 Hovered elements are automatically highlighted in the color you want.
 Tested in Chrome, Firefox, and Opera, does not work in IE.**